Pat Murphy (baseball manager): Coaching career

-Murphy was hired by Arizona State University as the head coach of the Arizona State Sun Devils baseball team in 1995.
-The Sun Devils won the Pac-10 Conference championship in 2000 and consecutive Pac-10 championships in 2007, 2008 and 2009.
-Twice in that same decade, Murphy had teams finish in the Top 3 in the country; a feat matched by only ten other schools.
-Murphy's ASU teams were consistently present in the national Top 25, including a streak of 100 consecutive weeks in the polls that lasted from 2000 until the middle of 2005.
+Murphy was hired by Arizona State University (ASU) as the head coach of the Arizona State Sun Devils baseball team in 1995.
+The Sun Devils won the Pac-10 Conference championship in 2000 and consecutive Pac-10 championships in 2007, 2008, and 2009.
+Twice in that same decade, Murphy had teams finish in the top 3 in the country; a feat matched by only ten other schools.
+Murphy's ASU teams were consistently present in the national top 25, including a streak of 100 consecutive weeks in the polls that lasted from 2000 until the middle of 2005.
 Murphy led the Sun Devils to the postseason for nine straight seasons and 11 of 12.
 His teams set an NCAA record of not being shut out in 506 consecutive games between 1995 and 2004, shattering the previous streak of 349.

 Murphy became the youngest collegiate coach to reach 500 career victories in 1998.

-In 1998, he won Baseball America's Coach of the Year award and was Pac-10 Coach of the Year four times (2000, 2007, 2008 and 2009).
+In 1998, he won Baseball America's Coach of the Year award and was Pac-10 Coach of the Year four times (2000, 2007, 2008, 2009).
 He led ASU to the College World Series four times (1998, 2005, 2007, 2009).

-On November 20, 2009; Murphy resigned while the Arizona State baseball program was under investigation.
+On November 20, 2009, Murphy resigned in the middle of an investigation of Arizona State's baseball program.
 It was initially reported that the resignation was his own decision.
-However, in December 2009, The Arizona Republic reported that on the day of his resignation, Murphy had been given an ultimatum—resign or be fired.
+However, in December 2009, The Arizona Republic reported that on the day of his resignation, Murphy had been given an ultimatum: resign or be fired.
 The NCAA's investigation found Murphy innocent of violations regarding student-athlete employment and recruiting, reprimanding him solely for treating investigators with a "cavalier attitude".
-The Arizona State Athletics Department was faulted for Lack of Institutional Control, however, subsequently resulting in the baseball program being sanctioned and banned from postseason play in the 2012 season, as the ASU Athletic Department was a repeat offender.
+The Arizona State athletic department was faulted for lack of institutional control, however, resulting in the baseball program being sanctioned and banned from postseason play in the 2012 season, as ASU was a repeat offender.
 Murphy's career record at ASU was 629–284–1.

+Netherlands national team

+After participating in the Haarlem Baseball Week with the Claremont-Mudd-Scripps Stags, Murphy was offered the manager position for the Netherlands national baseball team at the 1987 European Baseball Championship.
+The Netherlands beat Italy in the best-of-five championship game, qualifying them for the 1988 Summer Olympics in Seoul.
+For the 1988 Olympics, Murphy was replaced by former Northern Colorado Bears coach Tom Petroff as skipper of the Dutch team.

+Murphy returned to manage the Dutch national team at the 2000 Summer Olympics in Sydney, Australia.
+Under him, the Netherlands finished fifth with a 3-4 record, missing the medal round but managing to win against Cuba, which up to that point were undefeated in Olympic competition.
+Three of his players, Robert Eenhoorn, Hensley Meulens, and Evert-Jan 't Hoen, went on to manage the Netherlands team in the future.